 MT: There have been concerns about the voting-machine situation.
-[New York is prone to long counts and old machines; if there is a close run-off in the primary, the Democratic nominee may be unclear until just a couple weeks before the general election.]
+[New York is prone to long counts and old machines if there is a close run-off the Democratic nominee until just a couple weeks before the general election.]

 HW: The Board of Elections is not under our purview, unfortunately.

 HW: If I could wave a wand putting it under the mayor or the governor?
 Yeah.
 I think accountability is a good thing.